kshedden/case_studies/methods/regression-extras.md

 E[y] = g_1(x_1) + \cdots + g_p(x_p),
 $$

 where the $g_j$ are functions.
-Models of the form given above can be estimated using a framework called "GAM" (Generalized Additive Models).
+Models of the second form given above can be estimated using a framework called "GAM" (Generalized Additive Models).